This is a guest contribution by Rusty Gray of rustyanimator.com.

 If you could start all over again the combined cost of all these programs would be the same or less than your traditional college.

 Really any online course will be much cheaper, easier on your schedule, and provide unparalleled focus on animation compared to typical universities.
-In fact Bloop’s Flash Animation Course and Blender Course are great examples.
+In fact Bloop’s Animate CC Animation Course and Blender Course are great examples.
 Just do your research with any program to ensure you’re getting what you’re after.

 Now I’ll address some of the excuses you may have.